-In 2018, assembly polls will be held in Chhattisgarh, Karnataka, Madhya Pradesh, Meghalaya, Mizoram, Nagaland, Rajasthan, and Tripura.
+In 2018, assembly polls will be held in Chhattisgarh, Madhya Pradesh, Mizoram, Rajasthan, and Tripura.

 Can BJP win the Chhattisgarh elections 2019?

 In Chhattisgarh, Raman Singh is holding the CM office for past 14 years.
 The state is influenced by Maoist insurgency and CRPF, is one of the highly disturbed states of India.
 The distribution of ‘Tendu leaf plucking’ is being given out to woo the tribal electorate besides extension of the work of RSS affiliates in tribal areas.
 Raman has doled out smartphones earlier this year and rice at Rs 1 per kg previously.
 The paddy procurement has been ordered and is being seen as the game changer in the next polls.
 He is confident that the BJP’s vote share and seats will increase this time.
-Although the assembly elections slated for November 2018 will be Raman Singh’s toughest yet.
+The assembly elections slated for November 2018 though will be Raman Singh’s toughest yet.
 The reasons are – one, he would be riding on a three-term incumbency; two, it is not clear as yet whose votes former CM Ajit Jogi’s Janata Congress Chhattisgarh (JCC) would eat into.
-While it is expected that Jogi’s party will damage the Congress, since he is originally from the Congress, in 2013 the BJP had won 9 out of the 10 seats in which the satnamis — the community that rallies behind Jogi — have influence.
-He is targeting the 29 tribal seats in the state where the BJP didn’t do too well last time.
+Though it is expected that Jogi’s party will damage the Congress (since he is originally from the Congress), this case wasn’t true in the last elections as in 2013.
+The BJP had won 9 out of the 10 seats in which the satnamis — the community that rallies behind Jogi — have influence.
+Jogi this time hopes to target the 29 tribal seats in the state where the BJP didn’t do too well last time.

 Can BJP win the Madhya Pradesh elections 2018?